tragle/ragle.io/articles/5-world-simulator.md

 * When the list of things has nothing left on it, the world simulator crashes.

-I also wanted to write the program in a language that has strong opinions on when and how data in a program exists, so I chose Rust.
+I also wanted to write the program in a language that has strong opinions on the lifetimes of data, so I chose Rust.
 One could write a similar program in other languages, but Rust enforces a certain style and correctness that seems appropriate for this task.
 You can read the full source code for the world-simulator [here](https://github.com/tragle/world-simulator).

 Let’s look at `main.rs` line-by-line.